CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250514-conceptual_frameworks.md

 Metaphor is using one kind of (familiar) object or idea in place of another (unfamiliar) one to suggest a likeness or analogy between them, creating a mental bridge between the two.

-- Leverages users’ prior knowledge of familiar, concrete real-world objects/experiences
+- Leverages users' prior knowledge of familiar, concrete real-world objects/experiences
 - Transfer this knowledge to abstract computer and task concepts
 - Reduces the learning curve and improves usability